sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 - Through CLI with kubectl
 - Directly hitting the rest API endpoint.

-User Account will use the first approach of using CLI wheras third party application will use second approach of directly hitting rest API endpoint.
+User Account will use the first approach of using CLI whereas third party application will use second approach of directly hitting rest API endpoint.
+Lets exploer both accounts in depth.

+#### 1. Service Account

-Kubernetes has a Token based authentication system that needs us authenticate before accessing the cluster.
+For Services, Kubernetes has a Token based authentication system.
+All applications that want to access the cluster must first authenticate with API-server.
 For Token, kubernetes supports the use of Bearer Token.

-The token is actually a Secrets Object and is not stored directly in your account.
+The token is actually a Secrets Object.
+Being a Secrets Object means that the contents of the token is encoded.
+The token is also not stored in the accounts configuration directly.
+Creation of service account and token is a 3 separate steps.

-Creation of account and token is 2 separate process.
-You first create a account, then create a token and finally link the token to your account.
+- First create a service account
+- Second, create a token
+- Third, connect the token to your account.